Plumas County is named for the Plumas River which was named for the Spanish word meaning “feathers”.

 Created: March 18, 1854

 County Courthouse – Quincy

 Location: 520 West Main Street / Crescent Street

 Architect: George Sellon & Company of Sacramento

 Contractor: Edward W Brook

 Description: The building faces north and is a four story white colored stucco and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 The north front has a central entrance on the first story with small pediment above.
 There are vertical narrow windows along the first story.
 The second and third stories have a large porch with eight columns and recessed windows.
 There are low one story wings off the northwest and northeast corners.
 The fourth story has small windows.
 The roof is hipped.
 The interior is paved in Tuolumne marble and accented with pink Tennessee marble.
-The building is located in landscaped grounds.

 E – Lassen County